-The Everest was officially announced in September 2019, and is expected to go on sale in January 2020.
+The Everest was officially announced in September 2019 and has continually promised to be released sometime in 2020.

-Though all Converge products have the same external plastic shell, under the hood they are all different.
+Though all Converge outdoor routers have the same external plastic shell, under the hood they are all different.

 WiFiRanger describes Everest this way: